cn246-admin/gitea-mirror-manager/README.md

 ## Usage
 The script uses Python's builtin modules so no external dependencies are required.

-Note that I organize my repositories in Organizations (Gitea, GitHub) and Groups (GitLab) and this script manages the mirrors using that layout.
+I organize my repositories in Organizations (Gitea, GitHub) and Groups (GitLab) and this script manages the mirrors using that layout.

 Create API keys in [Gitea](https://docs.gitea.com/development/api-usage), [GitHub](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) and [GitLab](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) - or wherever you want to push to.